 You can apply integrity constraints to specific fields within JSON documents.

-You can query JSON documents using standard SQL functions.
+You can query JSON documents using standard SQL functions and JOIN JSON data with existing tables.

 You can index specific fields within JSON documents.